Resin Driveway Cost

 • Surface Area is Levelled - The resin and aggregate are flattened to create a level surface.
 This needs to be carried out 20 minutes after they put down each batch of aggregate before it starts to set.

-• Add Anti-Slip Additives - If you have opted for an anti-slip surface, the pro crushed glass needs to be added as the aggregate mix is starting to dry, as it needs to stick to the surface to provide grip.
+• Add Anti-Slip Additives - If you have opted for an anti-slip surface, the glass needs to be added as the aggregate mix is starting to dry, as it needs to stick to the surface to provide grip.

 After Installation